zaidmohammed26/Linux-Device-Drivers/ldd/Readme.md

 # About
 This is a basic device driver.
-It is built in C using makefile.<br>
+It is built in C with make utility.<br>
 This project has a simple driver which implements one system call which is read().<br>
 The driver reads from a proc file which is created in the init_module itself.<br>
-This folder also has a app.py which is an application which can call the read() on the proc file from the User Space, which will then be processed by the driver1.c and returns the data on the proc file.<br>
+This folder also has a app.py which is an application which can call the read() on the proc file from the User Space, which will then be processed by the driver1.c.<br>
 <br>
 # Steps to add the driver to your linux kernel:-<br>
 - You must have sudo permissions.